The Kiri Te Kanawa Foundation was created by Dame Kiri in 2003 to assist outstanding young opera singers and musicians with their international career

 Overview of Foundation

-The Kiri Te Kanawa Foundation was created by Dame Kiri in 2004 and is committed to assisting outstanding young New Zealand singers who have complete dedication to their art, with judicious mentoring, financial support and career assistance.
+In 2003, Dame Kiri decided to establish the Kiri Te Kanawa Foundation and is committed to assisting outstanding young New Zealand singers who have complete dedication to their art, with judicious mentoring, financial support and career assistance.
 The Foundation also provides opera lovers with the unique opportunity to make a difference to the lives and careers of talented young New Zealand singers and to help them achieve their dreams.